HelloWorldLTY/LAMDNA/README.md

 Install HyenaDNA

-Install regLM
+Install regLM (by referring the version in this folder)

-Update transformers to the updated version, e.g.:
+Update transformers to the updated version (for testing the updated LLMs), e.g.:

 ```
 pip install transformers --upgrade